tharunkumarsk/react-project1/README.md

 # react-project1
  Bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
+ And a search page where you can search for available books and and to you Bookshelf

 ## Installation